alech/tmpnix/README.md

 # After finishing to build, the script will tell you how to copy the
 # tar-ball containing the build result and all of its run-time
 # dependencies from the container.
-# Once you copied the container, use tar xjf <tarball> -C / to unpack with
+# Once you copied the tarball from container, use tar xjf <tarball> -C /
-# / as a destination
+# to unpack with / as a destination

 # If you want to search for packages, you can use the search
 # commands, e.g.